kolkov/angular-editor/README.md

 ### Custom buttons

-You can define your custom buttons with custom actions using executeCommandFn.
+You can define your custom buttons with custom actions using `executeCommandFn`.
 It accepts commands from [execCommand](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand).
-The first argument of this method is aCommandName and the second argument is aValueArgument.
+The first argument of this method is `aCommandName` and the second argument is `aValueArgument`.
 Example shows a button that adds Angular editor logo into the editor.

 ```html
 <angular-editor id="editor1" formControlName="htmlContent1" [config]="editorConfig">
   <ng-template #customButtons let-executeCommandFn="executeCommandFn">